qr kod na stranku

 The Vatry International Airport, primarily dedicated to air freight, has a runway 3,650 m (11,980 ft) long.

-Neighbours: Franche-Comté, Namur, Lorraine, Burgundy, Île-de-France, Luxembourg, Picardy, Hainaut
+Neighbours: Franche-Comté, Province of Namur, Lorraine, Burgundy, Île-de-France, Luxembourg, Picardy, Hainaut

 Subregions: Ardennes, Aube, Marne, Haute-Marne